Does this ADHD chaos sound like you?

 For a lot of adults, the cracks start to show once life gets more complicated — juggling work, relationships, family, or just the “shoulds” that never seem to end.
 If you’re realizing now that ADHD might have been part of the picture all along, you’re not alone.
 Getting an ADHD diagnosis as an adult can be both a relief and an emotional rollercoaster.
 You’re not lazy or broken — your brain just works differently, and you didn’t have the right framework to understand yourself until now.

-Does ADHD in women look different?
+Does ADHD look different in women than in men?

 Yes, and in some really important ways.
 The truth is, most of what we used to “know” about ADHD was based on how it looks in hyperactive boys — fidgety, loud, constantly moving.
 But for a lot of girls and women, ADHD shows up on the inside.
 We’re often taught to be “good,” quiet, helpful — so instead of acting out, we turn that energy inward.
 The result?
 Racing thoughts, emotional overwhelm, anxiety, people-pleasing, and feeling like you’re holding it all together by sheer willpower.